Louis Poirson: Kidnapping and murder series

 On 30 August 1995, Poirson was drinking a glass on the terrace of a bar.
 He was enjoying this moment of rest, but the barking of a nearby dog prevented him from doing so, making him angry.
 He walked through the fields and went to the animal cemetery of Douains to avenge himself for being so bothered.
 He broke the window of the tool shed, grabbed one and used it to ransack the animals' graves.
 Jeanine Villain, 67, and her 44-year-old daughter Monique, who lived in Saint-Vincent-des-Bois, came to the grave of their dog "Babette", hearing the sounds and surprising her.
 Monique threatened to call the gendarmes and stood up to him.
 Not supporting this, he stunned Jeanine Villain and attacked Monique, putting them in their car, a BX, and taking them to a field in Neuilly.
 He suggested to Monique that he could release them if they kept quiet, but she refused.
 He stifled Monique by putting her head in a plastic bag and broke Villain's neck by hitting her with a piece of wood.
 He went to look for a can of gasoline at La Villeneuve-en-Chevrie at the Molières farm where he worked and returned to burn the bodies of the two women.
 Then he left with the car to walk in Paris and returned to Mantes-la-Jolie, where he abandoned and burned the car under a railway bridge, where it was later found.
 He walked home.

 The bodies of the two women were found on 2 September 1995 by passers-by.
 The investigators directed their suspicions on Michel Villain, 47 years old, son and half-brother of the two victims, with whom he has been scrambled for ten years.
 Misrepresented by his own 24-year-old son, Michel Villain was indicted and would spend three years in custody before being released after the confession of Louis Poirson.

-In June 1996, Louis Poirson kidnapped three 15-year-old hitch-hikers in Chaufour-lès-Bonnières and sequestrated them on the farm in La Villeneuve-en-Chevrie, but they escaped.
+In June 1996, Louis Poirson kidnapped three 15-year-old hitchhikers in Chaufour-lès-Bonnières and sequestrated them on the farm in La Villeneuve-en-Chevrie, but they escaped.
 He was arrested, tried in January 1997 and sentenced to three years in prison.

 He was released in July 1998.

 On 28 July 1998, in Douains, Poirson violated Adeline, a 20-year-old woman.